arantespp/arantespp.com/posts/zettelkasten/scrum.md

      - The work is to be performed during the current sprint.
      - Is planned by the entire team.
      - SM leads this event.
-     - At the end of this meeting, every team member needs to be clear about the sprint goals, what can be delivered and how the increment can be delivered.
+     - At the end of this meeting, every team member needs to be clear about the sprint goals, what can be delivered and how the team can deliver the increment.
   3. Sprint:

      - The period that the Scrum team works to finish the increments.